Deathspike/mangarack.cs/README.md

 The toggle to disable total elapsed time notification.
 This is the process of computing the total synchronization time and presenting it prior to exit or keep-alive behavior.
 The feature was added to give feedback of the overall elapsed system time of long running synchronizations.

-#### --worker (-w)

-The toggle to disable worker threads.
-This is the process of spawning additional threads to run synchronizations in parallel.
-The feature was added to improve performance of synchronization and image manipulation by allowing the networking and computation load to be distributed to each available CPU.

 #### --extension (-e)

 The file extension for each output file.
 Each output file is formatted with the series title, the volume number and the chapter number, followed by a file extension.
 The default file extension is *cbz*, which represents a Comic Book Archive.
 The configuration option was made available to allow writing a custom file extension without depending on an external tool.